bilal-aamer/bilal-aamer/README.md

 - 🥅 ~2023 Goals: Push more on OSS and AI Research.~ ~🥅 2022 Goals: Learn more about web3 and contribute towards open source~
 - ⚡ Fun fact: I love to read about emerging tech and play video games
 -
-** Still have to push 90% of my work req which is of your concern **
+** Stil l have to push 90% of my work req which is of your concern **

 ## Connect with me: